 The Finnish Spitz is the same as Husky.
 He has a medium-dense coat and medium-length hair, which is goofy but yet not too long like Golden Retrievers.

-This combination made him have a unique elastic hair that doesn’t require lots of grooming.
+This combination made him have unique elastic hair that doesn’t require lots of grooming.
 You don’t need to go to any groomer, for example, brushing his hair every day will be more than enough.
+Brushing often will also help minimize his shedding.

 Another unique trait of Finnish Spitz is being a clean dog.
 Because of that, you never need to worry about him jumping into a pud of water (like GOLDEN RETRIEVERS) or going through Mud.